Techno1601/ETHARA/README.md

 # Ethara Team Task Manager

-A full-stack task management app with role-based access control for Admin and Member users.
+A full-stack task management app with role-based access control for Admin, Reviewer and Tasker users.

 ## Features